relferreira/metabase-sparksql-databricks-driver/README.md

 To build a dockerized Metabase including the Databricks driver from this repository, simply run:

 ```
-docker build -t metabase:0.45.2-db -f Dockerfile .
+docker build -t metabase:0.46.5-db -f Dockerfile .
 ```

-The Metabase Databricks driver gets build along the way and included in the image while building the Metabase docker image.
+The Metabase Databricks driver gets build and included in a final Metabase docker image.

+### To be fixed for >= v0.46:

 To run the tests for this driver, run the following: